 for a true library.
 Instead, you must compile the library indirectly, by referencing the

 library in the dependent application and building that application.

-When you build an application that depends on a library project, the SDK tools compile the
+When you build an application that depends on a library module, the SDK tools compile the

-library into a temporary JAR file and uses it in the main project, then uses the
+library into a temporary JAR file and use it in the main module, then uses the

 result to generate the

 .apk.
 In cases where a resource ID is defined in both the